google/truth/README.md

 Planned improvements and changes
 --------------------------------

-  * Support for a for-each style means to test the contents of iterables (0.8)
   * Subject wrappers for new types:
-    * New subjects for Map<K,V>, Class<T>, Float/Double and other currently missing types.
+    * New subjects for Map<K,V>, Float/Double and other currently missing types.
 	    * Support for Annotations and methods and field availability on classes.
     * Support for Protocol Buffers, JavaBeans (and other reflective types)
+    * Support for Guava collections and types (Multimaps, Multisets, etc.)
   * New propositions on existing Subject wrappers:
     * StringSubject, IntegerSubject, etc.
-    * Support for propositions about arbitrary field values in any object
-      + Supporting Lombok and Tapestry style properties by providing field access